kestra-io/docs/content/docs/14.best-practices/from-dev-to-prod.md

 One best practice with Kestra is to have one development instance where users can write their flow directly in UI.
 This instance can be seen as a "sandbox" where flows can be tested and executed without the fear to break critical business operations.

-We usually encourage to type of development environment:
+We usually encourage two types of development environment:
 - installing Kestra on local desktop (usually with Docker Compose installation)
 - installing Kestra on a Kubernetes cluster accessible by users and separated from production matters.